Cell Ranger7.1, printed on 02/20/2024

 The three complementarity-determining regions are the portions of the amino acid sequence of a T or B cell receptor which are predicted to bind to an antigen.
 The nucleotide region encoding CDR3 spans the V(D)J junction, making it more diverse than that of the other CDRs.
 This serves as a useful way to identify unique chains.
 See here.

-This is a known nucleotide sequence which serves as a unique identifier for a single GEM droplet.
+This is a known nucleotide sequence that serves as a unique identifier for a single GEM droplet.
 Each barcode usually contains reads from a single cell.